strategineer/personal-website/content/books/2023-08-02/index.md

 Le Guin mostly successful attempt to write a story in the world of a Wizard of Earthsea told from the perspective of a girl and, eventually, woman.

-Ged shows up and steals the show a little bit from Tehar which Le Guin will rectify in the subsequent novels.
+Ged shows up and steals the show a little bit from Tenar which Le Guin will rectify in the subsequent novels.

 <!--more-->